 1. Plan, review – and then plan again

 Planning a road trip is actually way more difficult than it seems.
-If you’re into road trips for long-term and your time is flexible, then all you need is your maps, your suitcase, some money, some bedding, and you are a go!
+The last thing you want is to find yourself stuck on the side of the road by a simple car problem that could have easily been avoided.
+If you’re into road trips for long-term and your time is flexible, then all you need is your maps, your suitcase, some money, a hammock to relax, and you are a go!
 I know some friends who road-tripped to Italy did just that last year.
 They figured out a rough timeline, a loose itinerary and just went off on their own.
 They even slept in their cars or at tiny beds and breakfasts.
 If you have that kind of time, then this sort of planning would work out best.
 To save on accommodation, you can always choose to carry some camping gear with you.
 Make leeway in your plans for unforeseen delays and make way for unexpected costs like changing a tire as well as gas.

 2. Loan vs. lease